 Caution: Avoid running the system if the vessel is in contaminated water, such as in a harbor or canal.
 Membrane damage and pre-filter clogging may result.
 Move the vessel to cleaner water.
-If the boat cannot be moved, test the system by running the fresh water flush cycle 5 times with the pressure relief valve open and again 5 times with the pressure relief valve closed with the product water diverted.
+If the boat cannot be moved, first run the system with the fresh water flush valve on "flush" and the pressure relief valve open for 30 minutes.
+Close the pressure relief valve and continue flushing for another 30 minutes with the product water diverted.
 This will flush the storage solution from the membrane.
+Add water to the ships tank if necessary.
 The system can now be run using a clean source of sea water in the cleaning container.
 Unchlorinated fresh water mixed with sea salt can also be used.
-Use the intake and brine discharge service hoses to recirculate the salt water from the container.
+Use the intake, brine, and product service hoses to recirculate the salt water to and from the container.